EasyRPG/Tools/gencache/README.md

 License
 -------

-GENCACHE is free software under the MIT license.
+GENCACHE is free software under the ISC license.
 See the file COPYING for details.

-It uses the "JSON for Modern C++" header made by Niels Lohmann, available also under MIT license at: https://github.com/nlohmann/json
+It uses the "JSON for Modern C++" header made by Niels Lohmann, available under MIT license at: https://github.com/nlohmann/json